39th Annual British Night Watch

 Join the fun at St. Augustine's 40th Annual British Nightwatch -- an historic reenactment commemorating the British Period of St. Augustine (1763 to 1783).

 The Colonial Market will feature fife and drum performances, military drills, and an all-day performance by Fairewynds.
 Craftsmen and period merchants will delight the crowd with their wares.

 The Military Encampment will feature public demonstrations of the weapons and artillery of the period and an opportunity for the kids to shoulder a musket and take the shilling to the King!
 The Deep Forest Historical Native American Program will represent the Native American role in assisting the British Troops.

-Trooping of the Colors and Blessing of the Flags at 2 pm.
+Trooping of the Colors and Blessing of the Flags.